 The University of Iowa is a member of the Big Ten Conference and the National Collegiate Athletic Association.
-As such, its administrative staff, coaching staff and more than 650 male and female student-athletes competing in 24 intercollegiate athletics programs are committed to achieving at the highest levels academically and athletically while making positive contributions to the greater Iowa City and University communities and the state of Iowa.
+As such, its administrative staff, coaching staff and more than 650 male and female student-athletes competing in 24 intercollegiate athletics programs are committed to achieving at the highest levels athletically, academically and while making positive contributions to the greater Iowa City and University communities and the state of Iowa.

 The UI's talented student-athletes score high marks not only in athletics competition, but in the classroom as well.
-In fact, 2010-11 was the UI's best year ever academically.

-*-NCAA Fall 2011 GSR report
+*-NCAA Fall 2013 GSR report

-**-NCAA Fall 2011 Federal Graduation Rate report
+**-NCAA Fall 2013 Federal Graduation Rate report

-***-NCAA Spring 2011 APR report
+***-NCAA Spring 2012 APR report

 Click HERE for more detail of the academic achievements of the UI's talented student-athletes.

---Ticket sales and parking revenue: $23,779,552
+1--Ticket sales and parking revenue: $25,172,306

-2--Big Ten Conference distribution: $22,844,000
+2--Big Ten Conference distribution: $25,455,000

-3--Development (includes premium seat revenue): $16,314,664
+3--Development (includes premium seat revenue): $20,926,590

 - The Department is charged the same rates for all central services provided by the UI to other departments on campus such as utilities, maintenance, and administration overhead for operations.